WE SHIP TO THE UK AND EUROPE!

 There is complex legislating applying to the safety of toys regarding hazards due to its structure, mechanical properties any issues regarding flammability and also chemical migration through the skin or saliva.
 This legislation relates to manufacturers of toys (us) and suppliers of toys for a commercial purpose (you).
 This is the same legislation that involves the safety of slime (yuk!) and dressing up costumes which can burst into flames (think Claudia Winkelman’s daughter!)

 A play tent is a toy, which a child enters.
 If they were asleep and for some reason the tent caught fire they need enough time to get out safely hence the flammability testing of fabrics.
 Play tents have their own specialist flammability testing under section 4.4 of EN71 Part 2: 2014.
 You cannot just stick any old fabric on the tent because you don’t know how quickly it will burn, the flames spread or if there will be any molten drips.
 Every component of the tent has to be tested for structure, flammability and chemical migration and in the case of play tents the flammability and chemical migration tests have to be undertaken by a UK registered independent test laboratory.
-Only once all tests have been passed can the UKCA mark be applied to the toy or packaging and a document called the UKCA Declaration of Conformity should accompany the tent from the manufacturer.
-As a sleepover business you are expected to keep a copy of this document and can be asked by Trading Standards to produce it as proof that your equipment is legal.
-If your equipment is not legal you risk a child being injured and your insurance being made void.
+Only once all tests have been passed can the UKCA mark be applied to the toy or packaging and a document called the UKCA Declaration of Conformity will be completed by the manufacturer.
+Ask you manufacturer if you can have a copy of their CE / UKCA Declaration of Compliance.
+It is good evidence you have complied.
+As a sleepover business you may be asked by Trading Standards to produce it as proof that your equipment is legal.
+If your equipment is not legal you risk a child being injured, your insurance being made void, being made to stop trading or worse, prosecution.

 Ness our company owner used to sell the frames and canopies separately but found she was encouraging people to break the law by buying her frames then putting any fabric on it.
 So she decided to no longer sell the frames separately.
 A word of advice, don't buy frames separately and put your own fabric on them.
 You are breaking the law and risking the safety of a child!